kerstin-w/Travel-Africa/README.md

 ### Home Page

-- The hero image welcomes the user with a short message letting the user know what the website is about.
+- The hero image welcomes the user with a short message, letting the user know what the website is about.
 These are 3 carousel images with a button.
 When the button is pressed, it brings the user to the Post page (all posts).

 <img src="documentation/features/homepage.png" width="600px" style="margin: 20px;">